Local government reorganisation and devolution

 • West Oxfordshire District Council

-What devolution would mean in Oxfordshire
+What devolution means for Oxfordshire

 • make decisions locally and closer to the communities and businesses affected

-• be led by an elected mayor
+• be led by a directly elected mayor.